 3. Don’t let Technology or its Measurements Scare You

-3. Don't let technology or the measurements it produces scare you.
-VBAC studies fail to show any correlation between the size of the baby and the chances of uterine rupture.
+Vaginal birth after cesarean studies fail to show any correlation between the size of the baby and the chances of uterine rupture.
 Also, estimates of fetal size and weight by ultrasound are not always accurate, especially in the final month.

 This support group will help you deal with feelings of regret from your previous cesarean while arming you with information on how to avoid another one.
-You will hear helpful suggestions from mothers who have gone the surgical route once and were highly motivated to try a VBAC the next time.
+You will hear helpful suggestions from mothers who have gone the surgical route once and were highly motivated to try a vaginal birth after cesarean the next time.
 One great piece of advice from this and other support groups is to keep your mind in your present labor and not allow yourself to have flashbacks from the labor that led to the cesarean.